Biodegradable alternative to replace microplastics in cosmetics and toiletries

 CSCT project seeking to commercialise plant-based beads for cosmetics receives major funding from Sky Ocean Ventures.

 Plastic microbeads were banned from shower gels and toothpaste in the UK last year, but could still be hiding in your suncream or lipstick.
-Now start-up company Naturbeads, co-funded by Dr Giovanna Laudision and CSCT researchers Professors Janet Scott and Davide Mattia, is working with companies to replace microplastics in these products with biodegradable microbeads made from cellulose.
+Now start-up company Naturbeads, co-founded by Dr Giovanna Laudision and CSCT researchers Professors Janet Scott and Davide Mattia, is working with companies to replace microplastics in these products with biodegradable microbeads made from cellulose.

 Whilst plastic microbeads were recently banned in the UK from rinse-off products, they are still found in many other personal care products such as suncream and cosmetics.